laster04/Idealista-scraper/README.md

 ##### Tip

 When you want to have a filtering over a search URL; go to Idealista, create filters over the serach list and copy and paste the link as one of the **startUrl**.

-### Compute Unit Consumption

-The actor optimized to run blazing fast and scrape many as properties as possible.
-Therefore, it forefronts all property detail requests.
-If actor doesn't block very often it'll scrape 50 properties in 2 minutes with ~0.05-0.07 compute units.

 ## Bugs, fixes, updates and changelog
 If you have any feature requests you can create an issue from [here](https://github.com/laster04/Idealista-scraper/issues).